 - Employer Mandate

-Each of these court cases raise constitutional or significant legal questions, i.e., whose resolution has the potential to significantly disrupt implementation of the law.
+Each of these court cases raise constitutional or significant legal questions.
+They are listed in approximate order of the extent to which a ruling against the administration has the potential to significantly disrupt implementation of the law.

 State of Indiana v.
 Internal Revenue Service (U.S. District Court, Southern District of Indiana)

 Summary.
 On October 8, 2013, Indiana State Attorney General Greg Zoeller, joined by 15 public school districts, filed a suit challenging the employer mandate on grounds that it imposes an unconstitutional tax on sovereign states.
 Because the penalty for employers not providing at least 95% of workers with health coverage could greatly exceed the actual cost of providing excluded workers with subsidized exchange coverage, Indiana argues that the mandate amounts to a punitive tax designed to force public employers to cover their workers.